Cloud9: Super Smash Bros.

+On June 23, 2025, Cloud9 would release Mang0 after he was caught committing inappropriate actions whilst drunk during Ludwig Ahgren's Beerio Kart World Cup event on June 21.

 Vainglory

 On September 1, 2016, Cloud9 acquired Nemesis Hydra from Team Nemesis, getting their feet into the mobile esports scene.
 Nemesis Hydra had been one of the first competitive teams of Vainglory, having first appeared in March 2015.
 In their short year and a half of existence, Hydra had made it to the third tournament day, at least semi-finals, in each live championship.
 While never winning a championship, they completed a 14-game win streak in Split One of the 2016 Summer Season tournament "Evil 8."

 In the Vainglory Summer Live Championships, under the blue and white of Cloud9, the team beat Phoenix Reborn in the first round, falling to Team SoloMid in the second round, and Phoenix Reign in the loser's bracket, missing their first day three of live finals in their history.
 Cloud9 would not qualify for the 2016 Vainglory World Championship.
 The team overcame Team SoloMid in the semifinals of the First Vainglory Unified Championship in London and were crowned winners after taking down Gankstars in Finals.
 In the 2017 Summer Unified Championships in Los Angeles they would once again be crowned Unified Champions, defeating Immortals in the final.
 At the 2017 World Championship, Cloud9 would make it all the way to the semifinal, before losing to Tribe Gaming, the former roster of Immortals.

 On February 5, 2018, Cloud9 disbanded their Vainglory division.